Iyouboushi/mIRC-BattleArena/readme.md

 ## SETUP

-Getting it set up is easy assuming you unpack the zip in a good location on your computer.
+Getting it set up is easy.

- 1. Do a CLEAN install to C:\BattleArena\  with the complete zip package of the bot (either from this repository or from my website).
- 2. Patch the bot to the latest versions if there are any patches.
-Don't skip versions unless I specifically say it's all right.
-ALSO NOTE: DO NOT HAVE THE BOT RUNNING WHEN YOU APPLY PATCHES!
+ 1. Clone this repository or download the ZIP.
+If you download the zip, unzip it into a folder of your choice (I recommend C:\BattleArena)
- 3. Run the mirc.exe included with Complete Package.
+ 2. Run the mirc.exe that is included.
- 4. The bot will attempt to help you get things set up.
+ 3. The bot will attempt to help you get things set up.
 Set the bot owner's nick and the IRC channel you wish to game in.
 Be sure to set a password for the bot that you'll register to nickserv with.
- 5. (as with all mIRC programs) change the nickname and add a server
+ 4. (as with all mIRC programs) change the nickname and add a server
- 6. Connect.
+ 5. Connect.
- 7. Using another IRC connection as the bot owner's nick, use !new char (nick) without the () to get the character creation process started.
+ 6. Using another IRC connection as the bot owner's nick, use !new char (nick) without the () to get the character creation process started.
- 8. Follow what the bot tells you to do.
+ 7. Follow what the bot tells you to do.
 Be sure to check out guide - player's guide.txt or the game's Wiki (http://battlearena.heliohost.org/doku.php?id=start) as well.

 Note, you do NOT have to install it to C:\BattleArena\ However, it's recommended to make life simple.

 ## WHAT'S NEW?

 If you have used this bot before and are updating you may be wondering what all has changed.
 Well, the versions.txt in the documentation folder has a full list of changes.
-Listed below are some of the main highlights since version 3.0.1.
+Listed below are some of the main highlights since version 3.1.

 ADDITIONS:
-* Added Dungeons!
-Players can obtain keys and start special dungeon battles that take them through a zone full of monsters and bosses.
-* Added Dragon Hunting.
-Dragons can spawn and create lairs around the land and players need to hunt them down.
-* Added Torment Battles, which is basically the endgame of the bot.
-* Re-Added nearly every battle formula the bot has had since its inception.
-This can be toggled by bot owners to pick the one they like the most.
+* Added the Supply Run type battle.
+In this battle type players need to protect a wagon against a wave of monsters.
+* Added new augments
-* Added more armor, items and new portal battles for everyone to enjoy
+* Added new monsters and new monster dynamic names
+* Added new enhancement point shop items/skills
+* Added new items
-* Added new system.dat flags
+* Added new achievements
-* Added new bot admin commands
+* Added new Torment levels to challenge players
-* Added new monster/boss flags
+* Added new dungeons

 CHANGES:
-* Changed PVP battles so that they can be level capped
-* Changed the way the shop works with upgrading weapons to allow +weapon level items to be of use
+* Changed the max number of access-controlled characters players can enter into battle
+* Changed portal battles to make it easier for everyone to get a drop
+* Changed the amount of HP monsters have
-* Changed the way HP healing items work so that it's a percent of a target's max HP
+* Changed the way the bot displays the weather changes so that it's customizeable by bot owners
-* Changed summons and clones so that outside of portal battles they are skipped on the first turn they're used
+* Changed maximum amounts of certain skills and styles for players who use Final Getsuga and are reset
+* Changed what !items displays and moved several other item types to their own commands
+* Changed alchemy so that it is now possible to craft weapons directly
-* Changed the armor equip command so that players do not need to !unequip armor before !equip armor
+* Changed armor so that it no longer adds the stats directly to the player's file (except HP and TP)
+* Changed armor so that it no longer affects players' levels
+* Changed a few things with dragon hunting for when players' average level hits a certain amount
-* Changed the way the bot displays certain things
+* Changed capacity point gain rate to be increased by the number of achievements the player has
+* Changed the dynamic naming system slightly

 FIXES:
-* Fixed errors with !misc info and !view-info
-* Fixed errors with the enhancement point shop
+* Fixed a bug with Stoneskin in the enhancement shop
-* Fixed a bug with AI vs AI battles
+* Fixed a bug with AI in dungeons
-* Fixed a bug with !flee not counting the number of times fled properly
-* Fixed a bug in which provoked NPCs may try to attack dead targets that have been erased due to multiple waves
+* Fixed a bug with clones being able to use items
-* Fixed a bug in which player clones would die if they were summoned before a no-trust or no-npc portal battle happened
+* Fixed a bug in which enhancement skills (0 cost) would show up in !shop list skills
-* Fixed a bug in which NPCs who had mechs would try to use them in no-mech battlefield conditions.
+* Fixed a bug where using !misc items multiple times would cause duplicates to show up
+* Fixed a bug where NPCs/trusts could survive no-npc/no-trust battle conditions on uncapped portals
+* Fixed a bug where it was possible to get infinite HP while using an ignition
+* Fixed a bug that was preventing accessories with more than one type working correctly.
-* Fixed a bug with en-spells counting towards the elemental spell totals in misc info when they shouldn't have been
+* Fixed a bug with the techonly AI types
-* Fixed an issue with !view-info and the pokeball summon item
-* Fixed an issue with %enemy in a provoke skill description not showing the right name
+* Fixed two bugs with the Predator fight
+* Fixed an issue where certain battle types could override mimic battles
-* Fixed an issue with "Conserve TP" showing up in both status and skill lists.
-It should only be in skills now.
+* Fixed an issue with absorb inside of dungeons and torment
-* Fixed an issue where a person who was asleep would still get an extra turn occasionally
-* Fixed an issue with charm not wearing off immediately if the charmer was erased due to multiple wave
+* Fixed an issue with clones being able to use skills multiple times without a cooldown
-* Fixed an issue with berserker NPCs
+* Fixed a description issue with ToxicMelody

 REMOVALS:
-* Removed the elements from NPC weapons
-* Removed attack_Aettir.txt, and attack_ChatoyantStaff.txt as they are no longer needed
-* Removed Elder Dragons (replaced by the Dragon Hunt system)
+* Removed certain monsters (their names have been added to dynamic naming lists)

 Again, this IS NOT everything.
 Be sure to read the versions.txt in the documentation folder for a full list of everything as the list is quite extensive.